open-organization/open-org-distributed-work-guide/contents.md

 - Improving teamwork by engineering trust—Lauri Apple (Workday)
 - Empowering distributed teams by developing a social contract—Allison Matlack (Red Hat)

-### Building community
-- How to run an online community meeting (in 11 steps)—Laura Hilliger (We Are Open Co-Op)
-- Movement-building from home—Chad Sansing (Mozilla)
-- Fostering communal office feel at a distance—Karsten Waid (Red Hat)
-- How working like an open source community made my remote team more efficient—Jorge Castro (VMware)
-- What I learned about working openly after one year on a distributed team—Anupama Jha (Red Hat)

 ### Communicating
 - Etiquette lessons from open soruce communities—Joe Brockmeier (Red Hat)
 - What to expect when you're connecting (selecting communication tools)—Ben Cotton (Red Hat)